Consumer confidence up

-Those expecting business conditions to improve over the next six months increased to 17.0%, while those anticipating things will worsen declined to 13.4% from 15.3%.
+Consumers' short-term outlook, which had declined in October, was less negative in November.
+The proportion of consumers anticipating business conditions to improve over the next six months increased to 13.6% from 10.2%, while those anticipating business conditions will worsen declined to 15.8% from 21.3%.